596acres/urbanreviewer/about.md

 ![Keap Fourth Community Garden](img/keap_fourth.jpg)

-*Credit: Sign designed by Partner & Partners.
+*Sign designed by Partner & Partners.
 Photo by Paula Z. Segal.*

 - The Keap Fourth Community Garden in South Williamsburg was a vacant lot two years ago that we noticed was part of an Urban Renewal Plan and designated to be Open Space.
 The 596 Acres team put signs on it and helped folks get together and they got no resistance from the relevant agencies.
 It has been transferred to Parks and there was a formal ribbon cutting on June 4, 2014, more than 20 years after the lot was planned as Open Space.